qz701731tby/MIPS-pipeline-CPU-with-VGA-char-display/README.md

 # MIPS-pipeline-CPU-with-VGA-char-display
 In this repository, I design a 5-level pipeline CPU and a VGA module to display the information of CPU.

+Our pipepline are able to run fabonacci, the test file of fabonacci is included in the CPU file.

+You can call the VGA IP core directly in the CPU project.